 - Eliminate harmful substances.
 If you smoke tobacco or drink alcohol on a regular basis, you’d be wise to quit before you get pregnant, or at least scale back how much you indulge.
 Although this is not medically necessary, it can make it much easier to quit when you get pregnant, and reduce or eliminate withdrawal symptoms while you’re carrying a child.

 - Do some exercise.
-Even if you’re busy with your first youngster, there’s no excuse for failing to make time to exercise.
+Even if you’re busy with your first youngster, it can feel impossible, but it is so important to make time to exercise.
+Keep your back strong and flexible with a Chirp Wheel (formerly Plexus Wheel).
 It’s always possible, but more difficult when you’re pregnant, so use the time beforehand to get in shape.
 Extra workouts will get your body in better shape, relieve some of the stress of carrying a child and taking care of the newborn, and give you some “you time” that you may not enjoy as much over the next few years.

 - Moderate your caffeine intake.
 If you’re a die-hard coffee drinker, this is a good time to moderate your levels of caffeine ingestion.
 Rather than quit cold turkey when you get pregnant, start cutting back gradually on how much coffee you drink per day, or switch to tea as a way to wean yourself.